THUDM/CogView/readme.md

 Note: *In the released codes, for simplicity, we did not expose the raw API , which supports some advanced generation modes, e.g. text and part of image.*

 ## Training
-Here we use a subset of our dataset from Alibaba item-title for tutorial.
+Here we use a subset of our dataset from bird-and-animal for tutorial.
 ### Single Node
 After downloading the dataset, directly run
 ```